 PDP will be embedded within each module and across the course with students given time to reflect on their learning.
 Students will take part in tutorials at all levels designed to facilitate discussion on what has been learnt in order that reflective learning will contribute to identifying objectives, success criteria, and action plans that can be included in PDPs.

-There is one module at each level (Sociology and Psychology - Level 4), (Techniques in Nutritional Research - Level 5), (Applied Public Health Nutrition - Level 6) where PDP and employability (including CV, job application, careers and interview technique) are specifically developed for all students.
+There is one module at each level (NU4056 Health, Society and Behaviour (for Nutritionists) - Level 4), (NU5054 Techniques in Nutritional Research - Level 5), (WL6W50 - Empowering London: Working within the Community) where PDP and employability (including CV, job application, careers and interview technique) are specifically developed for all students.
 In addition, at Level 6 in the project module (Human Nutrition Project) the supervisor will initially assist with clarifying the terms of the research project, establishing a timetable for the research and subsequent meetings, directed background reading as well as report format and writing, and statistical analysis.
 Students will also develop their graduate statement.

 Professional Statutory and Regulatory Body (PSRB) accreditations & exemptions